-- Real interest rate, r
+Real interest rate r

-- Rate of inflation, IR
+Rate of inflation IR

-- Transaction costs, TC
+Transaction costs TC

-- Risk factor, SR
+Risk factor SR

-The interest rate that banks pay to the government (i.e., to the Federal Reserve) is the sum r + IR.
+The interest rate that banks pay to the government (i.e., to the Federal Reserve) = r + IR.
 This is the nominal interest rate.

-The interest rate that low-risk firms pay to banks is the sum $r + IR + TC_m + SR_m$, where TC_m and SR_m are minimum transactions costs and risk costs, respectively.
+The interest rate that low-risk firms pay to banks = r + IR + TCm + SRm, where TCm and SRm are minimum transactions costs and risk costs, respectively.
 This interest rate is called the Prime Rate.

 Lenders (banks) analyze projects proposed by entrepreneurs before financing them.
-They do this to assess the riskiness of the projects and to determine SR. Credit-rating services and other devices are used by lenders (and borrowers) to lower TC.
+They do this to assess the riskiness of the projects and to determine SR. Credit rating services and other devices are used by lenders (and borrowers) to lower TC.

-Some Numerical Examples:
+Examples: